 The program, called firmware, is stored in permanent but reprogrammable memory usually internal to the microcontroller chip.

-Development of custom shaped plastic or metal pieces will require a 3D modeling expert, or better yet an industrial designer.
+Development of custom shaped plastic or metal pieces will require a mechanical engineer with experience in 3D design for injection molding.

-If appearance and ergonomics are critical for your product, then you’ll want to hire an industrial designer.
+If appearance and ergonomics are super critical for your product, then you may want to hire an industrial designer.

 For example, industrial designers are the engineers who make portable devices like an iPhone look so cool and sleek.

-The first step in developing your product’s exterior is the creation of a 3D computer model.
+The first step in developing your product’s enclosure is the creation of a 3D computer model.

-If you want to do your own 3D modeling, and you’re not tied to either Solidworks or PTC Creo, then definitely consider Fusion 360.
+If you want to do your own 3D modeling, and you’re not tied to either Solidworks or PTC Creo, then definitely consider Fusion 360 which is much more affordable.

-Once your industrial or 3D modeling designer has completed the 3D model you can then turn it into physical prototypes.
-The 3D model can also be used for marketing purposes, especially before you have functional prototypes available.
+Once your industrial or 3D modeling designer has completed the 3D model, you can turn it into physical prototypes using 3D printing technology most likely.

-If you plan to use your 3D model for marketing purposes you’ll want to have a photo realistic version of the model created.
-Both Solidworks and PTC Creo have photo realistic modules available.
+If you plan to use your 3D model for marketing purposes you’ll want to create a photo realistic version of it.

-You can also get a photo realistic, 3D animation of your product done.
+You can also produce a photo realistic, 3D animation of your product.

 Keep in mind you may need to hire a separate designer that specializes in animation and making 3D models look realistic.